-There are 50 questions on the Language Arts, Writing Test, Part I. They are divided among the following three question types: correction, revision, and construction shift.
+There are 50 questions on the Language Arts, Writing Test, Part 1.
+They are divided among the following three question types: correction, revision, and construction shift.

-Mechanics (25%): Correct errors in capitalization, punctuation, spelling (restricted to errors related to possessives, contractions, and homonyms).
+Correct errors in capitalization, punctuation, and spelling (restricted to errors related to possessives, contractions, and homonyms).

-In the second part of the Language Arts, Writing Test, you will write an essay about an issue or subject of general interest.
-The essay topic will require you to present your opinion or explain your views about the assigned topic.
+In the Language Arts, Writing Test, Part 2, you will write an essay about an issue or subject of general interest.
+The essay topic will require you to present your opinion or explain your views about the topic.

 You will have 45 minutes in which to plan, write, and revise your essay.
-You will be given scratch paper on which you may jot notes, outline, and first draft.
-The answer booklet has two pages of lined paper on which you will write your final essay.
+You will be given scratch paper on which you may jot your notes, outline, and first draft.
+The answer booklet has two pages of lined paper, on which you will write your final essay.

 What is one important goal you would like to achieve in the next few years?

 In your essay, identify that one goal and explain how you plan to achieve it.
 Use your personal observations, experience, and knowledge to support your essay.

 Two trained readers will score your essay on the basis of the following elements:

 • Well-focused main points